 The keynote talk will be by Dr. Noel Boyle.
 Presentations and panels with special guest speakers include:

-- Dr. James Hansen, author of First Man, the authorized biography of Neal Armstrong
+- Dr. James Hansen, author of First Man, the authorized biography of Neil Armstrong

 - Dr. Rhea Seddon, space shuttle astronaut, surgeon and health care leader, and member of the first class of women astronauts